-- 1 Strobe positive 4 Strobe negative - 2 Right wing fuel gauge positive 5 Right wing fuel gauge negative - 3 Left wing fuel gauge positive 6 Left wing fuel gauge negative
+- 4 Strobe negative - 2 Right wing fuel gauge positive3 Left wing fuel gauge positive - 5 Right wing fuel gauge negative6 Left wing fuel gauge negative

 You will have used one half of each connector by now.
 Because you will not be using the other halves until the Post-Paint>Fuselage>Install electrical wiring task, store the remaining connector parts in the plastic boxes that they came in until you need them.
 This simple action will make your life much easier when wiring the rest of the aircraft so do it now: put all the boxes into a plastic bag, label it clearly and put it aside where you can easily find it later.